 Only then do we see the strength (their old self) return.
 If your child is feeling the effects of being too busy, you need to take back the reins before your child burns out.

-- Carpool with other parents.
-This can affect your stress level and that of your other children who would otherwise be dragged along for the ride.
+Sharing the driving with other parents is an option that can affect your stress level and that of your other children who would otherwise be dragged along for the ride.
 However, it may not lower the stress of the child in the activities (if they’re already feeling overwhelmed).
 It does also take away from the time you could spend in the car (often, valuable talk time).

 Preserve family dinners and treat them as sacred time.
 Anne Fischel, Associate Clinical Professor of Psychology at Harvard Medical School and founder of The Family Dinner Project writes “kids who eat dinner with their parents experience less stress and have a better relationship with them.
 This daily mealtime connection is like a seat belt for travelling the potholed road of childhood and adolescence and all its possible risky behaviors.”

-- It’s ok to take a break.
+It’s also ok to take a break.
 Don’t fret if the kids miss one or two practices or games in a season because you’ve spent time together as a family.

 Spend time in nature together each week.
 This one seems so simple.
 During extreme weather spells, I sometimes find myself hunkered down for over a week with little to no time outside.
 While the cold weather may not be tolerable, you could bring the snow in for some indoor snow play.
 If it’s too hot, get out before the temperature peaks.